The current biosecurity landscape

 Reusing and adopting best practices

 The Biosecurity Commons project will leverage the architecture, infrastructure and expertise of the EcoCommons project.
-Launching in November 2022, EcoCommons will deliver a cloud-based decision-support platform for modelling and analysing ecological and environmental problems.
-In addition, the project will establish best practices for building modelling and analytical tools by developing a national research infrastructure that other scientific domains can utilise.
+EcoCommons is a cloud-based decision-support platform for modelling and analysing ecological and environmental problems that launched in November 2022.
+The project will establish best practices for building modelling and analytical tools by developing a national research infrastructure that other scientific domains can utilise.

 The Biosecurity Commons project is the first of its kind, a ‘proof of concept’, to showcase the cost-sharing and time-saving benefits of reusing and adopting EcoCommons’ infrastructure and approaches for deploying scientific workflows, integrating data, and designing a secure cloud-based environment.